hafidzmrizky/hafidzmrizky/readme.md

 # **Who is Hafidz?** 🤫
 He is currently a **Vocational High School Student** in his **final year** before going to university.
 He has been traversing the world of technology since a young age, evolving from a simple WordPress blog to more sophisticated products, though much of his work is not yet available in public repositories.
 I believe he is quite active on his LinkedIn, or hunting the picture of a lifetime using his "borrowed" camera.

+He is currently a graduate from his **Vocational High School**, a few months away from going to university to study **Computer Science with Artificial Intelligence**.
+As a person who has traversed the world of technology since pre-school, from installing a game on an old Java phone, to a simple WordPress blog, and now to more sophisticated solutions for people and for companies.
+He really loves photography, and loves to snap a picture at the convention so people have something to remember for the rest of their lives.

 # **His Public Repo Stats**
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=hafidzmrizky&theme=dark&hide_border=false&include_all_commits=true&count_private=false&layout=compact)